JagtapSagar/Neural-Networks/RNN_BERT_Natural_Language_Inferencing/README.md

 Natural language processing (NLP) has grown increasingly elaborate over the past few years.
 Machine learning models tackle question answering, text extraction, sentence generation, and many other complex tasks.
 But, can machines determine the relationships between sentences, or is that still left to humans?
 If NLP can be applied between sentences, this could have profound implications for fact-checking, identifying fake news, analyzing text, and much more.</br></br>
 If you have two sentences, there are three ways they could be related: one could entail the other, one could contradict the other, or they could be unrelated.
 Natural Language Inferencing (NLI) is a popular NLP problem that involves determining how pairs of sentences (consisting of a premise and a hypothesis) are related.</br></br>
 The main task here is to create an NLI model that assigns labels of 0, 1, or 2 (corresponding to entailment, neutral, and contradiction) to pairs of premises and hypotheses.</br></br>
-Up until last few years Recurrent Neural Networks were considered the go to for NLP related problems.
-But recently, algorithms such as BERT (Bidirectional Encoder Representations from Transformers) seem to give more promissing and consistent results.
+Up until the last few years, Recurrent Neural Networks were considered the go to for NLP related problems.
+But recently, algorithms such as BERT (Bidirectional Encoder Representations from Transformers) seem to give more promising and consistent results.

 ### Objective
-The goal of this project is to train a set of models to perform the Natural Language Inferencing task and to draw a performance comparison of prediction accuracy and consistency between the RNN based architectures and the BERT transformer based algorithm.
+The goal of this project is to train a set of models to perform the Natural Language Inferencing task and to draw a performance comparison of prediction accuracy and consistency between the RNN based architectures and the BERT transformer-based algorithm.
-The RNN based architectures will be tested with a combinations of unidirectional and bidirectional SimpleRNN, LSTM and GRU layers.
+The RNN based architectures will be tested with a combination of unidirectional and bidirectional SimpleRNN, LSTM, and GRU layers.

 ### Dataset
 There are two datasets used in this project.
 The links have been included for reference:</br>